Asynchronous multi-class traffic management in wide area networks: Numerical Result

-However, real networks typically have non-stationary traffic inputs as new flows continue to arrive, leading to varying optimal prices $\lambda^*(t)$.
-Consequently, the proposed algorithm cannot guarantee that $\lambda(t)$ fluctuates at a slower rate in comparison to the iteration convergence process.
-In this situation, the condition stipulated in Theorem 2 cannot be met.
-To investigate network states under non-stationary traffic inputs, we introduce dynamic flow arrivals by generating 30 new flows per second.
-Fig \ref{fig4}(c) shows the variation of optimal prices $\lambda^*(t)$ in this case.
-Meanwhile, the iteration target series $\hat{\lambda}(t)$ quickly converges to $\lambda^*(t)$, with $\lambda(t)$ obviously lags behind.
-As a result, a non-negligible error exists between $\lambda(t)$ and $\lambda^*(t)$.
-However, this error does not lead to divergent queue loads or queueing time.
-Queue loads fluctuate around zeros, as shown in Fig \ref{fig4}(d), which can be regarded as a "dynamic balance."
-As a result, the flows experience non-zero but finite queueing times in real networks.
+However, actual networks usually experience nonstationary traffic inputs due to the continuous arrival of new flows, resulting in time-varying optimal prices $\lambda^*_{et}$.
+Therefore, the network cannot ensure that $\lambda^*_{et}$ fluctuates at a slower rate compared to the iteration convergence process.
+In this case, the condition stipulated in Theorem 2 cannot be satisfied.
+To investigate the network states under this situation, we randomly generate flows with a 30 s$^\text{-1}$ Poisson arrival intensity and input them into the simulator.
+Fig. \ref{fig4}(c) displays the optimal price $\lambda^*_{et}$ and iteration trajectory $\lambda_{et}$ of a link in this case, where it is evident that the iteration trajectory $\lambda_{et}$ lags behind $\lambda^*_{et}$.
+Consequently, an error always exists between $\lambda_{et}$ and $\lambda^*_{et}$.
+However, this error does not lead to diverging queue lengths or queueing delays.
+We observed the physical queue lengths of the same 20 links, and they fluctuated around zero, as illustrated in Fig. \ref{fig4}(d), which could be considered a "dynamic balance."
+As a result, the flows experience non-zero but finite E2E queueing delays.